TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CropVariants/General/Index.rst

 Users can also select a focus area, when configured.
 The focus area is always **inside** the crop area and marks the area of the image which must be visible for the image to transport its meaning.
 The selected area is persisted to the database but will have no effect on image processing.
-The data points are however made available as data attribute when using the `<f:image />` view helper and can be used by Javascript libraries.
+The data points are however made available as data attribute when using the `<f:image />` `ViewHelper`:pn: and can be used by `JavaScript`:pn: libraries.

 The below example adds a focus area, which is initially one third of the size of the image and centered.